 In 2008, I Felt Like I Was Going Insane in the Dating World...

 I grew up in a small town on the East Coast.
 My childhood was great in many ways and difficult in others.
-The details of my difficulties aren't relevant for this story.
-What's important is that I had emotional needs in my childhood that did not get met and when I went off to college at age 18, I began to experience some of the consequences of the unmet needs from my upbringing.
+The details of my challenges aren't relevant for this story.
+What's important is that I had emotional needs in my childhood that did not get met and when I went off to college, I began to experience some of the consequences of these unmet needs from my upbringing.

 When I met my first boyfriend at college I was wounded, emotionally immature and fixated on finding love.
-I was also drinking frequently and binging on TV to deal with my anxiety.
-I developed a cycle of dating and relationships that would go something like this:
+I was also drinking a ton and binging on TV to deal because I didn't want to feel.
+Dating and relationships was the arena the most wounding came out and I developed a cycle of dating and relationships that would go something like this:

 Someone new comes along I meet while out at a loud bar, party or from online.

-We date, I like him A LOT and I try everything to get him to like me back even though he’s massively unavailable to me.
+We date, I like them A LOT and I try everything to get them to like me back even though they're massively unavailable to me.

-I change my clothes, my interests and sometimes my personality to try and lock him into a relationship with me.
+I change myself.
+My clothes, my interests and sometimes my personality.
+I try and get them into a relationship with me.

-I’m emotionally shattered and replay everything about the relationship back over in my head.
+I’m emotionally shattered and ashamed and replay everything about the relationship back over in my head.

-I wait for the sting to wear off, pump myself back up, get back on the horse and find myself at a loud bar again or back online dating and the cycle would start all over again...
+I wait for the sting to wear off, the memories to fade, pump myself back up, get back on the horse and find myself at a loud bar again or back online dating and the cycle would start all over again...

 I was so confused.
 I thought I was a good looking, smart, successful, high achieving woman in her 30s so my troubles in dating and relationships baffled me.